RupomChowdhury/FinalYearThesis/README.md

-# FinalYearThesis
+# 🧠 A Novel Cost-Effective EEG-Based Technique Using Fewer Channels to Detect

-# 🧠 Mental Fatigue Detection using EEG Signals
+Mental Fatigue in Office Settings with Machine Learning

 ## 📌 Overview